 - Idea #3: Collect all your trinkets from different travels and place them in a curio cabinet.

 - Idea #4: Display your collection above the kitchen cabinets.

-- Family Memorabilia Idea #5: Don't have room for a standalone bookshelf in your bedroom; buy mountable corner shelves.
+- Family Memorabilia Idea #5: If you don't have room for a standalone bookshelf in your bedroom, buy mountable corner shelves.

 - Idea #6: Frame an object you do not use any longer but still love.

 - Family Memorabilia Idea #7: Install a mantle or shelving on any wall and display your favorite items.

 - Idea #8: Use a shadow box for reward ribbons and pins.

 - 2022 Update: Another Family Memorabilia Craft Idea.